Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Discussion

 This work assumes that several different reactor concepts will have been fully developed, licensed, tested, commercialized, and produced in vast quantities in the next few years, which, given the current state of project developments, is an optimistic outlook.

 However, if the above-mentioned optimistic cost reductions were to be achieved, the results show that non-light water reactor technologies could contribute to energy system decarbonization in Europe in this particular setting (e.g., assuming favorable capacity factors and industry capability, etc.).
-However, this is limited to mostly HTRs, which provide valuable heat energy at temperatures of up to 1000°C.
+SFRs and HTRs quickly saturate their heat markets and LWRs are used mainly for electricity production as long as their are cheaper than other (nuclear) technologies.
+District heat is perceived by the model as useful by product.
+SMRs compete with other low-carbon technologies for low-temperature heat and are strictly dominated by LWRs for electricity production; they are thus not built in measurable quantities.

 But regardless of costs, nuclear reactors feature additional challenges that would need to be overcome for a substantial capacity ramp-up.
 For example, the heterogeneity of fuel requirements for different SNR concepts corresponds with that of the reactor designs themselves.
-Many concepts additionally increase proliferation risks because of their requirement of high assay low enriched uranium (HALEU) fuel for which specialized fuel production facilities would have to be funded and constructed-which in turn requires substantial investment and long-term planning and the limitation of industry efforts to a handful of promising reactor designs \cite{committee_on_merits_and_viability_of_different_nuclear_fuel_cycles_and_technology_options_and_the_waste_aspects_of_advanced_nuclear_reactors_merits_2023, krall_nuclear_2022}.
+Many concepts additionally increase proliferation risks because of their requirement of high assay low enriched uranium (HALEU) fuel for which specialized fuel production facilities would have to be funded and constructed, which in turn requires substantial investment and long-term planning and the limitation of industry efforts to a handful of promising reactor designs \cite{committee_on_merits_and_viability_of_different_nuclear_fuel_cycles_and_technology_options_and_the_waste_aspects_of_advanced_nuclear_reactors_merits_2023, krall_nuclear_2022, kim_challenges_2026}.
 It is uncertain whether this type of infrastructure could be up and running in time for these reactor concepts to play a significant role in decarbonizing the European energy system.